Charles Thompson (Cherokee chief)

-Charles Thompson (Utselata, or Oochelata also ᎤᏤᎴᏛ in Cherokee) was a Cherokee politician who served as the Principal Chief of the Cherokee Nation from 1875 to 1879.
+Charles Thompson (ᎤᏤᎴᏛ, also spelled Oochelata) was a Cherokee politician who served as the Principal Chief of the Cherokee Nation from 1875 to 1879.
 He previously served in the Cherokee Senate from 1867 to 1873.

 Early life, family and education

 Charles Thompson was born Utselata in the Cherokee Nation prior to the Trail of Tears to a full blood Cherokee father and a European mother.
 (Note: Both spellings Utselata and Oochelata are used.)
 His mother had been kidnapped at a young age and raised by Cherokees.
 She only spoke Cherokee.
 The family migrated west to Indian Territory during the Trail of Tears, and settled near the present-day Delaware County, Oklahoma.

 Thompson attended the Baptist Mission School, where he was strongly influenced by the Reverend Evan Jones and John B. Jones and joined the Baptist church.
 Utselata joined the Keetoowah Society in 1859, when it was founded by John B. Jones.
 The abolition of slavery was one of the society's goals.
 Before the civil war, he worked as an attorney and actively conspired against slaveholders.